-Only sure thing in Germany’s tight election: Battles ahead to forge a post-Merkel government
+Tight exit polls in Germany point to long battle over forging post-Merkel government

 “The joy is enormous,” said Malu Dreyer, a former deputy chairwoman of the party and minister-president of the Rhineland-Palatinate state.
 “We have really caught up over the last few weeks.
 The SPD is back and we’re a people’s party.
 There’s no doubt about that.”

-She expressed confidence the party’s small lead will hold and it can start coalition outreach.
+She expressed confidence that the party’s small lead will hold and it can start coalition outreach.

 “All I can say today is: You don’t become chancellor by being loudest, but by having good results, by speaking to your colleagues and by finding good solutions,” she said.